LaputanMachines/website/_posts/2018-04-24-shuffling-with-python.md

 category: Blog
 ---

+**TL;DR** You can [click here to download the completed Python program]({{site.baseurl}}/assets/shuffle/shuffle.py).
+This is the result of many iterations, as listed below.
+Benchmarking data can also be found at the very end.

-### Why Even Bother Doing This?
+## Why Even Bother Doing This?
 Don't You Have a Life?

-> So much of life, it seems to me, is determined by pure randomness. --- Sidney Poitier

 The car I drive has a shuffle feature for CDs.
 It must be re-toggled whenever the car power cycles, and routinely bugs out whenever I try to flip though my Evil Empire disk.
 Sometimes, the next “shuffled” track is simply the following track, defeating the purpose of shuffling a CD!
 This frustrates me to no end.
 When it happens, it derails my whole week.
 In contrast, Spotify’s shuffle has never let me down (this might be because of the sheer size of my Spotify playlists—roughly one thousand tracks per playlist), but I suspect that Spotify, iTunes, and various other shuffle-supporting platforms have figured out the ideal way to shuffle a playlist.
 For clarity, I’ll be referring to any list-based collection of music as a playlist (e.g. CDs, records, etc.).
 Let’s start from scratch…

 If you are lazy (or keen), you can download the completed program, along with tests, by clicking [here]({{site.baseurl}}/assets/shuffle/shuffle.py).

-### Shuffle v0: Preparing our Data
+## Shuffle v0: Preparing our Data

-> There's a lot of randomness in the decisions that people make. --- Daniel Kahneman

 We need to create a data structure that can hold tracks as well as meta data.
 The easy solution would be to create a playlist data structure and populate every element in said data structure with its respective track’s information.
 But I’m lazy, so we won’t be doing that.
 Instead, we’ll be defining a dictionary of elements (tracks ), and we’ll populate each track with random bits to pretend they’re filled with music data.